01Eternal/Multiple-Lures-mobile-mod/README.md

 # Multiple-Lures-mobile-mod
-allow you can change Lure quantity with chst.
+allow you can change Lure quantity with chat.

 use: /baits (number)